rage/programming-23/data/part-10/1-class-hierarchies.md

 - You will know what inheritance means in a programming context
 - You will be able to write classes which inherit other classes
-- You will know how inheritance affects traits of classes
+- You will know how inheritance affects the traits in classes

 </text-box>